 Just recently, I miraculously tore through The House on First Street: My New Orleans Story by Julia Reed.
 It’s essentially a memoir of one woman’s struggle before, during and after the flooding, a struggle that centers all around a house she purchased a mere month before disaster struck on August 29th.

 Why, you ask, was I able to complete this novel and not the countless others that have made their way across my desk?
-Because, although I know people like this truly exist, it was so out of step with my own reality that it felt like nothing more than fanciful fiction…even though it really was not.
+Because, although I know people like this truly exist, it was so out of step with my own reality that it felt like nothing more than fanciful fiction, even though it really wasn’t.

 Julia Reed is a Southern “aristocrat” who comes from a family endowed with both political power and seemingly inexhaustible wealth.
 She grew up in Greenville, Mississippi and attended Madeira, a prestigious all-girls high school, whose work-study programs gained her access to an internship at Newsweek, where by now she has been an editor and contributor for the past 20 years.